OleOaks/Mecrisp-Stellaris-VIM-Syntax-Highlighter/README.md

 ## MAIN FEATURES:

-1. Syntax Highlighting
+1. Syntax Highlighting ( colored text )
-   - All standard Mecrisp-Stellaris words
+   - All standard Mecrisp-Stellaris words. e.g. DUP, OVER, BUFFER:, CREATE.
+DO, LOOP, etc...
    - All current project words (from any file or folder listed in your forth.cfg file)
    - All MCU specific peripheral-register-bitfields (swap out the file when changing MCU's)

-2. Help files (Ctrl-k to open man pages)
+2. Help files for FORTH word ( ctrl-k to open man pages )
-   - All standard Mecrisp-Stellaris words
+   - All standard Mecrisp-Stellaris words. e.g. DUP, OVER, BUFFER:, CREATE, DO, LOOP, etc...
-   - MCU specific Peripheral-register-bitfield
+   - MCU specific Peripheral-register-bitfield definitions. e.g. GPIOA, RC_APB2ENR, USART2_CR1_TE, etc...

-3. Forthtags (Ctrl-] to follow intra-project links)
+3. Forthtags ( ctrl-] to follow see definitions of words )
    - Links to definitions of all project level user created words

-4. code-completion - (Ctrl-P on any partial word in insert mode)
+4. code-completion - ( ctrl-p on any partial word in insert mode)
    - A dictionary of all standard Mecrisp-Stellaris words
    - A dictionary of current project words
    - A dictionary of MCU specific peripheral-register-bitfields